DimitriPalmer22/Relapse-Code-Documentation/README.md

 This repository serves as a [documentation guide / wiki](<./Documentation/Documentation.md>) for the code / mechanics / implementation details of the game [Relapse](https://github.com/aidenr2023/Relapse).

+This wiki is mainly for the developers of the game to use.

+- Programmers should be able to use this to understand *how to expand upon or interact with the game's existing features*.
+- Designers should be able to use this to understand *how the game's systems work so they can do their work accordingly*.

 > ***NOTE***: Anything found in this wiki is subject to change at any time.

 > ***NOTE***: If anything needs to updated / added / deleted, please let Dimitri know.